Reverse Osmosis Theory of Operation

 Mixtures containing dissolved solids are commonly called solutions.
 Solutions form when a solute material, such as salt (sodium chloride), becomes dissolved in a solvent, such as water.
 When a particle of salt contacts water, the salt dissolves and spreads throughout the water until the salt as a solid no longer exists.
 The salt ions are still present, but they now exist in a liquid phase as part of the solution and are now referred to as dissolved ions.
 These ions carry either a positive or negative electrical charge, and will hereby be referred to as cations, if they carry a positive charge and anions if they carry a negative charge.
 Organics such as sugar & starch, will also dissolved and form solutions that typically will not ionize.

-Suspended solids, are materials that do not dissolve in a solvent (like water), exist as unevenly distributed particles in a mixture.
+Suspended solids are materials that do not dissolve in a solvent (like water), exist as unevenly distributed particles in a mixture.
 Suspended solids larger than five microns are filtered out before the Reverse Osmosis Membrane Elements by way of pre-filtration.

-Dissolved Ionic Content And Water Quality
+Dissolved Ionic Content and Water Quality

 The presence of ionic material (dissolved solids) in a solution, increases the solutions conductivity, or the ability to conduct electricity.
-Consequently, the use of a conductivity measurement testing device may be used as a means to approximate the amount of dissolved solids in water.
+Consequently, the use of a conductivity measurement testing device may be used as a means to approximate the number of dissolved solids in water.
 The higher the conductivity, the higher the dissolved solids content.
-The presence of dissolved and suspended solids maybe detrimental to many water applications such as production of steam for power generation or ingredient water used in preparation of food and pharmaceutical materials.
+The presence of dissolved and suspended solids may be detrimental to many water applications such as the production of steam for power generation or ingredient water used in the preparation of food and pharmaceutical materials.
 These dissolved and suspended solids must be removed or reduced from the water prior to use in these and many other applications.
 One effective method of removing the majority of these contaminants is referred to as Reverse Osmosis (RO)

 Osmosis is a natural phenomenon that occurs when two solutions with different concentrations of dissolved solids are separated by a semi-permeable membrane.
 In natural osmosis, the solvent or water in this application travels through the membrane from the solution with the lower concentration of ionic materials to the solution with the higher ionic concentration.
 This process continues until the ionic concentration of both solutions is equal or until the resultant passage of the water through the membrane reaches the osmotic pressure of the solution if the solutions are trapped in a container as illustrated in Figure 1.